Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Methodology

 \subsection{Anonymization}

-To construct the anonymized forget set, a named-entity recognition (NER)-based anonymization pipeline is applied, as illustrated in Table \ref{tab:anonymization_example_revised}.
+To construct the anonymized forget set, a named-entity recognition (NER)-based anonymization pipeline is applied.
 All PII is detected using the Microsoft Presidio Anonymizer\footnote{\url{https://microsoft.github.io/presidio/anonymizer/}} and replaced with corresponding placeholder tags (e.g., \textless PERSON\textgreater, \textless LOCATION\textgreater), ensuring that direct identity information is removed while preserving the surrounding linguistic context.
-The same anonymization pipeline is later reused in all stages of the proposed methodology to maintain consistency between pretraining-style data and the forget set.
+The same anonymization pipeline is reused in all stages of the proposed methodology to maintain consistency between pretraining-style data and the forget set.

-\subsection{Proposed methodology}
+\subsection{Proposed Methodology}